UofABioinformaticsHub/Intro-Bash-Sept-2017/notes/4_RegularExpressions.md

 ```

 As we know, all fasta sequences start with a fasta header so our task is to place these in a separate file called `seqIDs.txt`.
-However, when we create the file include a comment line at the beginnning with today's data and the Ensembl release number.
+However, when we create the file include a comment line at the beginning with today's data and the Ensembl release number.
 As you can imagine, this would be a sensible approach to take when creating files like this.

 (*Hint: You may need to use the `>>` command before using `egrep`*)